aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttag/_index.md

 Represents a structured document tag (SDT or content control) in a document.

-To learn more, visit the **Structured Document Tags or Content Control** documentation article.
+To learn more, visit the [ Structured Document Tags or Content Control ][Structured Document Tags or Content Control] documentation article.

 Structured document tags (SDTs) allow to embed customer-defined semantics as well as its behavior and appearance into a document.

 In this version Aspose.Words provides a number of public methods and properties to manipulate the behavior and content of [StructuredDocumentTag](../../com.aspose.words/structureddocumenttag).
-Mapping of SDT nodes to custom XML packages within a document can be performed with using the [getXmlMapping()](../../com.aspose.words/structureddocumenttag\#getXmlMapping--) property.
+Mapping of SDT nodes to custom XML packages within a document can be performed with using the [getXmlMapping()](../../com.aspose.words/structureddocumenttag\#getXmlMapping) property.

 [StructuredDocumentTag](../../com.aspose.words/structureddocumenttag) can occur in a document in the following places: